ericyeats/score-matching-lid/README.md

 Install `torch`, `scikit-dimension`, `numpy`, `scikit-learn`, and `matplotlib`.

+## `denoiser_geometry` supporting package

+`denoiser_geometry` is a simple, easy to modify Python package which implements the following:

+- diffusion and flow matching models
+- training diffusion or flow matching models with denoising score matching
+- simple data utilities (e.g., with Gaussian Mixtures or manifold data)
+- LID estimation with diffusion or flow matching models (along with nonparametric estimators)
+- plotting utilties

+Please see `geometry.ipynb` for a simple walkthrough of how to use the `denoiser_geometry` supporting package.

 ## Running the Benchmark

 We provided a simple Python script `benchmark.py` which compares the performance of parametric and non-parametric estimators on a set of manifolds.
 You can run it with a command like this: